-After an establishment has calculated its average carbon emission per guest, the establishment offers its guests the opportunity to compensate the carbon emissions of their stay.
+After an establishment has calculated its average carbon emission per guest or per guest/room night (see criterion 1.6), the establishment offers its guests the opportunity to compensate the carbon emissions of their stay.
 In addition, the establishment can offer its guests the possibility to compensate the carbon emissions of their travel to and from the establishment.